 Almost as important as paying bills on time is the length of time you have established credit is as well.
 Keep your oldest credit card open even if you no longer use it.
 You want your credit history to be as long as possible.

 If you think you won’t qualify for a loan because of past or current financial circumstances, like you weren’t so great at paying bills while you were in school, be honest with your lender.
 Start a conversation with a lender now to see what your options are to improve your credit situation.
 If you are thinking of making a home purchase soon, avoid opening any new credit accounts nor make any large purchase with an already open card.
 Wait until after you’ve moved into your new home.

 Your mortgage payment may be equal to, or perhaps even less than your current rent.
 Consult with a trusted financial advisor to walk you through the options.
 You may even be able to take on a bit more than you think you can afford due to the tax breaks of homeownership.

 Focused on their bottom line, landlords want to make money on their property from you as a renter.
 Because they see you as a profit maker, rental rates are subject to increases at the landlord’s discretion.
 But you’re investing in yourself and your family when you purchase a home.
 When you own, you know what your mortgage payment will be for the period of the loan.
 Also, mortgages end whereas paying rent never does.

 First Florida Mortgage Can Help

 At First Florida Mortgage, we are a Florida-based mortgage company.
 We want to help you through every step of financing your new home.
+As a national company we also provide mortgage lending in Kansas, Missouri, and Texas.
 Fill out the quick contact form or call First Florida Mortgage today at 1-800-501-2131 to speak with one of our Florida mortgage specialists and get a free good faith estimate.